25 NLUs in India 2025: Your Guide to Rankings, Admissions, Courses & Placements

 How to Prepare

-- Understand the CLAT Syllabus: Familiarize yourself thoroughly with the CLAT syllabus, which typically includes English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
+- Understand the CLAT Syllabus: The CLAT exam tests candidates on English Language, Current Affairs including General Knowledge, Legal Reasoning, Logical Reasoning, and Quantitative Techniques.
+Familiarize yourself thoroughly with each section.

 What Should Students Do Next?

-- Stay Updated: Keep an eye on official announcements regarding CLAT dates, application procedures, and any changes in admission policies for the NLUs.
+- Stay Informed: Keep a close watch on official announcements regarding CLAT 2025 dates, application forms, and syllabus updates.

 How EduNext Can Help